 Last name, first name

-You may also volunteer your company name and/or your communication medium.
+You may also volunteer your company name and/or your media corporation.

 We need your title and name to address our communications to you personally.

-We use your company name and/or the name of your communication medium to identify you as member of the media and to send you invitations by mail.
+We use your company name and/or the name of your media corporation to identify you as member of the media and to send you invitations by mail.

-You may unsubscribe at any time either by using the unsubscribe link at the end of every press release or announcement or alternatively by email email@example.com
+You may unsubscribe at any time either by using the unsubscribe link at the end of every press release or announcement or alternatively by email [PLEASE PROVIDE YOUR EMAIL ADDRESS].

 Upon receiving your unsubscribe notification, we will immediately delete your email address from our subscriber list.

-We offer website visitors the opportunity to contact us via a form on our website.
+We offer our website’s visitors the opportunity to contact us via a form on our website.
 To enable you to communicate with us via this form, we request the following data:

 First and last name

-We need these required data to learn who contacted us and to process the user request.
+We need these data to find out who contacted us and to process the user request.

-Once we have satisfied the enquiry via contact form, we will immediately delete the collected personal data.
+Once we have satisfied the enquiry via contact form, we will automatically delete the personal data collected.

-Our website gives visitors the opportunity to leave comments on our web content.
-Your comments will appear with your name underneath the contribution, which triggered your comment.
+Our website offers visitors the opportunity to leave comments on our web content.
+Your comments will appear with your name underneath the contribution that triggered your comment.

-If you want to use the commenting capability on our website, we ask you to provide the following required data:
+If you want to use the comment functionality on our website, we ask you to provide the following mandatory data:

 Instead of your name, you may also use a pseudonym/alias.
 The process requires your email address to send your comment.
 However, we do not publish your email address together with your comment.
 We use your email address only to inform you of a reaction to your comment.

 In addition, we also save your IP address when you leave a comment on our website.
-We delete this IP address after one week.
-This storage period is required so that we can defend ourselves in liability cases against accusations of publishing unlawful content.
+We delete this IP address after [one week].
+This storage period is required so that we can defend ourselves in liability cases against accusations of publishing illegal content.

 The controller processes the personal data for as long as the comment appears on the website.
-Then we delete the data.
+We then delete the data.

-We give your personal data only to third parties (i.e. to natural and legal persons other than you, the affected person), the controller or the service provider or his/her vicarious agents under the following circumstances:
+With exception of the above-mentioned cases of data processing by service providers on our behalf (see event registrations, newsletter subscription, …), we give your personal data only to third parties (i.e. to natural and legal persons other than you, the data subject), the controller or the service provider or its vicarious agents if:

-Data transmission to the mail order firm which will deliver the goods you ordered
+Data transfer to the mail order firm which will deliver the goods you ordered

-Payment data transmission to payment service providers and credit institutes for payment transactions
+Payment data transfer to payment service providers and credit institutes for payment transactions

 Third parties may use the transferred data only for the above-mentioned purposes.